ValloonSweet/RecipeBook-to-learn-angular/README.md

 # Recipe Book

+This is for learning Angular basic concepts and design architecture.

 This project is created by Angular and Firebase(as backend Auth and database) and is including almost Angular features such as Component Data binding, Dependency injection, Observable, Form, Authentication & Routing, Modules and NgRx for state management.

 The most interesting thing is NgRx and Effects.